Andi Peters: Television

 During his early television career, Andi Peters worked for ITV as a presenter for Thames Television and as in-vision continuity announcer for Children's ITV.

-He was taken on by the BBC in 1989 as a presenter on Children's BBC for The Broom Cupboard, succeeding Phillip Schofield and Andy Crane.
+He was taken on by the BBC in 1989 as a presenter on Children's BBC in the so-called "Broom Cupboard", succeeding Phillip Schofield and Andy Crane.
 Peters was accompanied by Edd the Duck, a hand puppet with a green mohican but, contrary to popular belief, never actually manipulated the puppet.
-Peters hosted The Broom Cupboard for just over four years, leaving in 1993.
+Peters hosted from the "Broom Cupboard" for just over four years, leaving in 1993.
 He went on to present Take Two, a BBC Children's comments programme, and BBC Children's Saturday morning television programme Live & Kicking with Emma Forbes and John Barrowman between 1993 and 1996.

 Subsequently, Peters went on to work at LWT, and for Channel 4 as commissioning editor for youth and children's programmes.
 Among his TV producer credits are The Noise (ITV), The O-Zone (BBC), Top of the Pops (BBC) and Shipwrecked (Channel 4).
 He quit his position as producer of Top of the Pops in 2005 when the show was moved to BBC Two, although it was denied he was leaving because of the move and declining ratings.

 In 2013 and 2014, Peters narrated the ITV2 reality series The Big Reunion, which shows the reunions of pop groups.

 He appeared in the ITV daytime show Show Me the Telly a number of times towards the end of 2013.
 Since 28 April 2014, Peters has hosted competitions on the breakfast news programme Good Morning Britain, and also the ITV daytime game show Ejector Seat, which aired for a very short period in 2014 as a temporary replacement for Tipping Point.

 He appears on Ant & Dec's Saturday Night Takeaway as a competition presenter.

 From 2020 to 2021, Peters occasionally guest hosted the ITV show Lorraine.